pieces-app/pieces-os-client-sdk-for-python/docs/FlattenedAnnotation.md

 # FlattenedAnnotation

 This is the flattened Version of the annotation, IMPORTANT: when referencing these, ONLY Take the UUID, do NOT polinate(ie w/ asset/person/model) the FlattenedAnnotation as it can create an infinite loop.
+UPDATE: the singular fields on here(asset, person, anchor, conversation, and summary) are all now deprecated... an annotation will now have a many to many relationship with all of it materials.

 ## Properties
 Name | Type | Description | Notes